 She is a review editor on the editorial board of Exposome, part of the journal Frontiers in Public Health.

 Prior to joining Imperial College, she was awarded a PhD in Epidemiology from the Gillings School of Public Health at the University of North Carolina, Chapel Hill (UNC).
-At UNC, Dr Laine's research was focused on investigating epidemiological mechanisms of diseases associated with exposure to inorganic arsenic (iAs) during the prenatal period.
-This work included, establishing OMICs associated with iAs exposure, nutritional biomarkers that influence iAs metabolism, iAs associated changes in birthweight, and understanding mechanisms using causal inference and mediation analysis.
-Laine also has a MS in Biology, where her research was focused on broadly in ecotoxicology, a graduate certificate in Women's Studies, and a BS in Biology from Appalachian State University.
+Jessica also worked for five years in a laboratory in Environmental Sciences and Engineering.
+At UNC, her research was focused on investigating mechanisms of diseases associated with exposure to inorganic arsenic (iAs) during the prenatal period.
+This work included, investigation of 'omics associated with iAs exposure, nutritional biomarkers that influence iAs metabolism, iAs associated changes in birthweight, and understanding mechanisms using causal inference and mediation analysis.
+Laine also has a MS in Biology, where she focused in ecotoxicology (assessing metal runoff into streams using analytical chemistry techniques), a graduate certificate in Women's Studies, and a BS in Biology from Appalachian State University.

 et al., 2020, Prenatal exposure to multiple air pollutants, mediating molecular mechanisms, and shifts in birthweight., Environmental Science and Technology (washington), Vol:54, ISSN:0013-936X, Pages:14502-14513

 et al., 2020, microRNA expression profiles and personal monitoring of exposure to particulate matter, Environmental Pollution, Vol:263, ISSN:0269-7491

 et al., 2020, Reducing socioeconomic inequalities in all-cause mortality: a counterfactual mediation approach, International Journal of Epidemiology, Vol:49, ISSN:0300-5771, Pages:497-510